 In 1937, Daphne decided to revisit Europe.
 Just before leaving she was the Queensland delegate at a meeting in Canberra to establish the Australian Academy of Art, chaired by Robert Menzies.
 She was the only women amongst 11 attendees.

 In Europe, she spent some time touring and then set up a studio in Chelsea.
 She returned in 1939, having departed two days before the outbreak of war.
-Daphne decided to live in Sydney and set up a studio in George Street in 1940.
+Daphne decided to live in Sydney and established a studio in George Street in 1940.

 One of her major works in this period was one of a set of doors for the new Mitchell Library.
 The various doors were executed by different artists and they had a theme of Aboriginal culture and life.
 She modelled 18 plaques which were cast in bronze.